 Moses was being separated to be the one who was going to represent God in going to Israel, and so he was in the process of being separated away from others, and he was in process of becoming holy as well.
 But when God left that area, that area was no longer holy.
 Think on that one a little while too.
 If God withdraws His spirit, the person is no longer holy.
 It's the same principle.
 When God left, then Moses was able to put back his sandals onto his feet.

-There is a principle that is shown again throughout God's word, that when things are made holy they are things set apart unto purity.
+There is a principle that is shown again throughout God's word, that when things are made holy, they are things set apart unto purity.
 They are to be used in a pure way.
 They are to reflect purity, as well as simple apartness.
-Now purity is contained within the idea or concept of the holy, and whatsoever is holy is to be treated with deference, with purity, because of its relationship to God.
+Purity is contained within the idea or concept of the holy, and whatsoever is holy is to be treated with deference, with purity, because of its relationship to God.
 Holy brethren, how are you treating each other?

 Let's look at one of these examples back in the book of Leviticus.
 I used this in the "Sovereignty" series, but this touches on holiness too.

-And Nadab and Abihu, the sons of Aaron, took either of them his censer, and put fire therein, and put incense thereon, and offered strange fire before the LORD, which he commanded them not.
+Leviticus 10:1-3 And Nadab and Abihu, the sons of Aaron, took either of them his censer, and put fire therein, and put incense thereon, and offered strange fire before the LORD, which he commanded them not.
 And there went out fire from the LORD, and devoured them, and they died before the LORD.
-Then Moses said unto Aaron, This is it that the LORD spake, saying, I will be sanctified [set apart, uncommon, held to be holy] in them that come night me, and before all the people I will be glorified.
+Then Moses said unto Aaron, This is it that the LORD spake, saying, I will be sanctified [set apart, uncommon, held to be holy] in them that come nigh me, and before all the people I will be glorified.
 And Aaron held his peace.
-(Leviticus 10:1-3)

-Now we're not dealing with ordinary individuals here.
+We're not dealing with ordinary individuals here.
 They were sons of Aaron, the high priest of God.
 God had personally selected Aaron, and Aaron, along with Moses, led Israel out of Egypt.
-If anyone we would think had a close relationship with God it was Moses and Aaron.
+If anyone, we would think, had a close relationship with God, it was Moses and Aaron.
 Surely there would be a little leeway from God in dealing with the sons of Aaron.
 There was no leeway given.
 God judged without respect of persons.
 There was no prejudice in Him.
 He judged with a holy justice, and He judged with a holy love.

 Think of this in relation to your calling.
 Moses reminded Aaron of the original consecration of the priests.
 They had been set apart for a sacred task.
 They had the privilege of ministering before a holy God.
 Each vessel of the Tabernacle was made to precise specification and sanctified through elaborate ceremonies commanded by God.